 - Shop at the English Market – Visit the English Market in Cork, and take your pick from a selection of food from all over the world.
 An enclosed market, its usage dates back to 1786.
 Besides offering a wide array of world foods to sample, the market also plays host to boutiques and department stores.

 - Visit the Lewis Glucksman Gallery – Located on the UCC campus, this gallery is a major hotspot for students and locals.
 It also happens to be a favorite for most tourists.
 There are three display areas, all with rotating exhibits, as well as a basement café with delicious food.

 - Tour the Beamish & Crawford Brewery – This is the most famous ancient porter brewery in Ireland.
 Just across the street from the Counting House, this architectural eyesore offers an awesome tour.
 If you pride yourself in being a beer drinker, you will love this place.

 - Attend a festival – Once dubbed the European Capital of Culture, it’s no surprise that there is a range of music, theater, and film festivals held here annually.
 To name a couple: From June to July is the Midsummer Festival (a homage to the arts), while the Elizabeth Fort Market Festival is held every Sunday, and offers entertainment all day, local handicrafts, and yummy gourmet foods.

 - Explore the Cork City Gaol – During the 19th century, this was home to an array of prisoners.
 There is a great audio tour, which features a glimpse at the restored cells.
 Some of them even have prisoner and guard dummies.
-The whole exhibit is slightly morbid.
+Beware though, this whole exhibit is slightly morbid.

-- Go on a Cork City Pub Crawl – There are tons of great pubs in Cork and every Friday night, there is a great pub crawl that guides you through the lot of them.
+- Go on a Cork City pub crawl – There are tons of great pubs in Cork, and every Friday night, there is a crawl that guides you through the lot of them.
 It’s $13 USD and includes 4 shots.